sbalnojan/iac-workshop/README.md

 ...
 ERROR
 ```

-Task 4.1: Fix this!
+<mark>Task 4.1</mark>: Fix this!

-Task 4.2: Now let's make this "disposable".
+<mark>Task 4.2</mark>: Now let's make this "disposable".
 Terminate the instance.
 Does it restart?
 Nope... so let's take care of that (hint: you'll need an ASG...MAYBE you can
 find a module...)

 #### ...(incomplete)

-Questions: Is this now really "disposable"?
+<mark>Questions</mark>: Is this now really "disposable"?
 What's missing
 and how would you solve it?

-Questions: Now turn to another tightly coupled principle.
+<mark>Questions</mark>: Now turn to another tightly coupled principle.
 Is this continually available?
 If not, how would you solve it? ()

 ### [WIP] Demo 5